Helperbird/website/src/pages/help/how-to-use-helperbirds-color-blind-features-on-websites.md

 youtubeId: PfILiWebkuc
 cardTitle: Color Blindness
-featureDescription: How to use Helperbird's colorblind features on any website
+featureDescription: Learn how to add Color blindness support to websites with Helperbirds browser extension.
 date: 2018-01-03
 tags: guideFeaturesMain
 url: help/how-to-use-helperbirds-color-blind-features-on-websites/
 ---

 ## What our Helperbirds colorblind features?